samuelroland/dme/README.md

 >  What if the whole experience with Markdown was as delightful as the redaction ?
 Let's redefine the export, navigation and code highlighting experience too.

 ## Why
+Because it's a pain to export Markdown as PDF and have a nice style.
+Because it's a pain to write pure CSS to customize dozens of little things by hand.
+Because the syntax highlighting is very fragile with large parts of uncolored code.
+Because switching between different files is slow, you shouldn't need to open a file explorer to find your notes.
+You shouldn' need to remember where they are or which section talked about a specific note.
+You should be able to search and find the information directly in the previewer.

 ## Installation